dell/csm-docs/content/docs/csidriver/features/powerflex.md

 > NOTE:
 > * `hardLimit` is set to same size as that of PVC size.
-> *  When a volume with quota set to it is expanded then the hardLimit and softLimit are also recalculated by driver w.r.t. to the new PVC size.
+> *  When a volume with quota enabled is expanded then the hardLimit and softLimit are also recalculated by driver w.r.t. to the new PVC size.
-> * sofLimit cannot be set to unlimited value (0), otherwise it will become greater than hardLimit (PVC size).
+> * `sofLimit` cannot be set to unlimited value (0), otherwise it will become greater than hardLimit (PVC size).
-> * Value of softLimit should be lesser than 100%, since hardLimit will be set to 100% (PVC size) internally by the driver.
+> * `softLimit` should be lesser than 100%, since hardLimit will be set to 100% (PVC size) internally by the driver.

 ### Storage Class Example with Quota Limit Parameters:
 [`samples/storageclass/storageclass-nfs.yaml`](https://github.com/dell/csi-powerflex/blob/main/samples/storageclass/storageclass-nfs.yaml)